► The car industry is facing another crisis

 It's the question we always seem to be asking nowadays.
 First, it’s worth taking a look at the console market, as it’s one of the most chip-sensitive industries that exist and one of the first to be affected.

 The general consensus is that the PS5 and Xbox Series X will only be simple to buy in late 2021 and early 2022 – and that serves as a good guide for the industry as a whole.
-Although production issues may not be as acute in a few months as they are now, it’s likely we won’t see true normality until next year.
+Although production issues may not be as acute in a few months as they are now, it’s likely we won’t see true normality until well into next year.